normanzb/playcorder-core-as3/README.md

 ##Pros

-1. Cleaner APIs, No global event handler needed, no global pollution.
+1. Cleaner APIs, no global event handler needed, no global pollution.
 2. When doing realtime recording (RTMP), playcorder allows you to do a pre-connection before actual recording.
 3. SWF file can be hosted on CDN server.
 4. No privacy leaking when swf is hosted on CDN, microphone permission will be prompted again when page domain name changed.
-(This prevent any 3rd party to reuse the hosted SWF and hence gain the microphone access permission without actual user approval.)
+(This prevent any 3rd party to reuse the hosted SWF and hence gaining the microphone access permission WITHOUT actual user approval.)
 5. Multiple instance of playcorder is possible.
 6. Internally used Monster Debugger for easier debugging.